48 Hour Turnaround Time From Consultation to Filing

-The purpose of trademark law is to prevent unfair competition.
+The purpose of this law is to prevent unfair competition.
 This is done by applying tests of consumer confusion as well as putting in place rights, power, and solutions to the owners of trademarks from trademark infringement.

-Trademark law maintains the integrity of US trademarks by ensuring that each trademark has a level of uniqueness that doesn’t lead to confusion with other trademarks, as well as giving the owners of trademarks the power to enact legal action in cases of trademark infringement, which, if the case arises, can be enforced legally and effectively with the help of a US trademark attorney.
+Trademark law maintains the integrity of US trademarks by ensuring that each trademark has a level of uniqueness that doesn’t lead to confusion with other trademarks, as well as giving the owners of trademarks the power to enact legal action in cases of trademark infringement, which, if the case arises, can be enforced legally and effectively with the help of a licensed trademark attorney.

-Trademark law applies to anything involving “marks”—symbols, slogans, phrases, etc.—that identify the source of a good or service.
+This law applies to anything involving “marks”—symbols, slogans, phrases, etc.—that identify the source of a good or service.